intel/ccloudvm/README.md

 ### The Cloudinit document

-The third document contains a cloud-init user data file that can be used to create users, mount folders, install and update packages and perform general configuration tasks on the newly created VM.
+The second document contains a cloud-init user data file that can be used to create users, mount folders, install and update packages and perform general configuration tasks on the newly created VM.
 The user is expected to be familiar with the
 [cloudinit file format](https://cloudinit.readthedocs.io/en/latest/).

-Like the instance specification and data documents, the cloudinit document is processed by the Go template engine before being passed to cloudinit running inside the guest VM.
+The cloudinit document is processed by the Go template engine before being passed to cloudinit running inside the guest VM.
 The template engine makes a number of functions available to the cloudinit document.
 These functions are used to perform common tasks such as configuring proxies and communicating with ccloudvm running on the host.
 Each function must be passed the workspace object as the first parameter.
-The following functions are
+The following functions are available:
-available:

 #### proxyVars